SegiH/VerjIO_Excel_Report_Generator/README.md

           },],
      };`

+## CreateExcelReportObj

+I have added createExcelReportObj.js which has a helper method.
+If you call this function with a Verj table name, it wll automatically create the createExcelReport object for you and output it.
+You can then re-order the columns or change anything if you wish.

 Known Issues
 ------------
-This report generator will not work for Verj IO tables that are part of a table repeater.
+This report generator will not work for Verj IO tables that are part of a table repeater but you can use nested SQL statements.